 Get Anxiety Treatment in Miami

-I’m Dr. Amy Boyers, a Clinical Psychologist in Miami who specializes in eating disorder treatment (all types including anorexia treatment, bulimia treatment, and binge eating treatment) and other long term conditions, including anxiety disorders, addictions, bipolar, and OCD.
+I’m Dr. Amy Boyers, a Clinical Psychologist in Miami who specializes in eating disorder treatment (all types including anorexia treatment, bulimia treatment, and binge eating treatment) and other long term conditions, including anxiety disorders, addictions, bipolar disorder treatment, and OCD.
 I offer personalized and sophisticated eating disorder treatment services, individual and family psychotherapy, family member support and education, in-home meal support, cognitive behavioral therapy, anxiety treatment, depression treatment, and much more.

 Have any questions about the eating disorder recovery process?
 I’d be happy to answer them.
 Simply reach out to me and I’ll be sure to answer anything you want to know.